2023 Distinguished Young Woman of Hawai'i

 Scholarship - Leadership - Talent

-Cosette Wu, 18, of Honolulu was named the 2021 Distinguished Young Woman (DYW) of Hawaii on Sunday, December 6th, and awarded $7,500 in cash scholarships at the 62nd annual statewide scholarship program.
+Honolulu, HI.
+Erika Kwee, 17, of Honolulu was named the 2023 Distinguished Young Woman (DYW) of Hawaii on Sunday, November 13, 2022 and was awarded $7,000 in cash scholarships at the 64th annual statewide scholarship program.
 This year’s event was live after two years of virtual showcases, and the participants were evaluated in the categories of Scholastics (25%), Interview (25%), Talent (20%), Fitness (15%) and Self-Expression (15%).

-Cosette, the daughter of Samuel Wu and Kristen Lee, won a $4,500 cash scholarship, a trip to the Distinguished Young Women National Finals, a 4-year tuition scholarship to Hawaii Pacific University (HPU), and wardrobe for Nationals from Jams World.

-Cosette also took home an additional $1000 in cash scholarship as a Talent winner for her classical violin performance, $1,000 as the Top Scholar, and $500 in the category of Self-Expression.
+Erika, daughter of Sandi Kwee, MD and Leilani Kaanehe, MD, won a $4,500 cash scholarship, a trip to the 2023 Distinguished Young Women National Finals in Mobile, Alabama, a 4-year tuition scholarship to Hawaii Pacific University, and wardrobe for the national finals from Jams World.
+Erika also took home an additional $1000 in cash scholarship as a Talent winner for her classical violin performance, $1,000 as the Top Scholar, and $500 in the category of Self-Expression.

-Erika will have the opportunity to win a $30,000 cash scholarship when she represents Hawaii in June at the National Finals in Mobile, Alabama.
-In the fall, she hopes to attend Harvard College.
+Erika will have the opportunity to win a $30,000 cash scholarship when she represents Hawaii at the end of June at the National Finals in Mobile, Alabama.
+In the fall, she will attend Massachusetts Institute of Technology.

-Sophia Stark of Honolulu, was 1st runner-up and was awarded a $3,500 cash scholarship and a $12,000 HPU tuition scholarship.
-Stark also won $1,000 for an Interview award, and $500 each for the Fitness and Be Your Best Self Essay awards.
-Sophia is the daughter of Darel and Georgine Stark, and is homeschooled.
+Carlee Marcello, a Sacred Hearts Academy senior, was 1st runner-up and was awarded a $3,500 cash scholarship and a $12,000 HPU tuition scholarship.
+Carlee also won $500 in the Fitness category and $500 for the Service to Others award.
+She is the daughter of Jeffrey and Joni Marcello.

-The 2nd runner-up award went to Ellie Sampson, a senior at Punahou School and the daughter of Jeffery Sampson and Shizuho Omori.
-Ellie won a $2,500cash scholarship and a $12,000 HPU tuition scholarship.
+The 2nd runner-up award went to Misty Cruden, a senior at Waiakea High School and the daughter Gary and Maria Cruden.
+Misty won a $2,500 cash scholarship and a $12,000 HPU tuition scholarship.
 She also received $1,000 for her top Interview, and $500 for Self-Expression.